TIFF 2022 is almost here, and today I’m sharing everything you need to know about this year’s Toronto International Film Festival!

 General Assembly Pizza

-Satisfy those pizza cravings at this gorg spot in the Entertainment District that serves up some of the best pizza in Toronto.
+Satisfy those pizza cravings at this gorgeous spot in the Entertainment District that serves up some of the best pizza in Toronto.

 Top it off with a cocktail, glass of wine, or pint of beer!

 4 minutes from Scotiabank Theatre, 4 minutes from TIFF Bell Lightbox